eMCeee89/workstation/README.md

 # Provisioning role for Fedora Workstation

+* first, clone this repository and `cd` into it

-* first, install Ansible and required collections:
+* install Ansible and required collections:
 `sudo dnf install -y ansible-core && ansible-galaxy collection install -r ansible_collection_requirements.yml`

 * then, run Ansible provisioning as follows: